top of page

 welcome from our

-Cardiothoracic Fellowship Director
+Cardiothoracic Program Director

-Thank you for your interest in theAdult Cardiothoracic Anesthesiology Fellowship program at The University of Louisville.
+Thank you for your interest in Adult Cardiothoracic Anesthesiology at The University of Louisville.
 The Division of Cardiothoracic Anesthesia offers advanced training in transesophageal echocardiography and the anesthetic care of cardiothoracic surgical patients.
-The one-year fellowship program is fully accredited by the American Council on Graduate Medical Education (ACGME).
+Our one-year fellowship program is fully accredited by the American Council on Graduate Medical Education (ACGME) with two fellows per year.
 Our goal is to train graduates to become independent consultants of adult cardiothoracic anesthesiology.
-We will accomplish this goal through clinical rotations, weekly didactic sessions, multi-disciplinary academic conferences and test preparation for the Advanced Perioperative Transesophageal Exam by the National Board of Echocardiography (NBE).
+We will accomplish this goal through clinical rotations, weekly didactic sessions, multi-disciplinary academic conferences and test preparation for the Advanced Perioperative Transesophageal Echocardiography (AdvPTE) Exam by the National Board of Echocardiography (NBE).
 Whether graduates desire a career at an academic institution or a community hospital, the program's goal is to train outstanding clinicians.

-Fellowship Program Director
+Program Director

 Adult Cardiothoracic Anesthesiology